-Running the Update Installation Cleanup utility is an optional step after performing an Update Installation, but it is recommended if you want to recover disk space being consumed by these files.
+Running the Update Installation Cleanup utility is an optional step after performing an Update Installation, but it is recommended to use this utility if you want to recover disk space being consumed by these backup files.
 If you decide to archive the files, the archive destination can be any archive destination supported by the tar command (that is file, tape device, or disk).